viridia/certainty/README.md

 ensure(someValue).isEqualTo(10);  // is equal to 10.
 ```

-The wrapper function also associates the Subject with a failure strategy, such as throwing an
+The wrapper function also associates the subject with a failure strategy, such as throwing an
 exception when an assertion fails.
 The `ensure` function uses the exception strategy, while the
 `expect` function merely prints an error on the console and continues the test.